Skip to Main Content

 The following items are required for residency reclassification appeals:

 Students are notified of the committee’s decision via email.
 The committee’s decision is final.
 The deadline to submit an appeal and required documentation is the last day of the term you are appealing.
-See the academic calendar for the exact dates for each term.

 If you have any questions regarding the appeals process, email residencyappeals@unf.edu for assistance.